 The loss of any of our key employees or key consultants could impede the achievement of our research and development objectives.
 Furthermore, recruiting and retaining qualified scientific personnel to perform research and development work in the future is critical to the Company's success.
-The Company may be unable to attract and retain personnel on acceptable terms given the competition among biotechnology, biopharmaceutical, and health care companies, universities, and non-profit research institutions for experienced scientific advisors, certain of the Company's officers, directors, scientific advisors, and/or consultants or certain of the officers, directors, scientific advisors, and/or consultants of other biopharmaceutical or biotechnology companies.
+The Company may be unable to attract and retain personnel on acceptable terms given the competition among biotechnology, biopharmaceutical, and health care companies, universities, and non-profit research institutions for experienced scientists.
+Certain of the Company's officers, directors, scientific advisors, and/or consultants or certain of the officers, directors, scientific advisors, and/or consultants of other biopharmaceutical or biotechnology companies.
 The Company currently does not maintain "key man" insurance policies on any of its officers or employees.
-All of the Company's employees will be employed "at will" and, therefore, each employee the employment of the Company's business and results of operations could be adversely affected.
+All of the Company's employees will be employed "at will" and, therefore, each employee may leave the employment of the Company at any time.
+If we are unable to retain our existing employees, including qualified scientific personnel, and attract additional qualified candidates, the Company's business and results of operations could be adversely affected.